bwsw/cloudstack-ui/config-guide.md

 Allows you to specify which service offerings will be available for which zones.
 If `filterOfferings` is set to `false`, all offerings will be available for all zones.

-By default, all offerings will be available for all zones.
+By default, all offerings are available for all zones.

 For example,
 ```